LucasBehrendt/gamers-ground/README.md

 - [Privacy Policy Generator](https://www.privacypolicygenerator.info/) provided the Privacy Policy page content.

-- Descriptions for the products were mostly taken from [Media Markt](https://www.mediamarkt.se/) and translated into english.
+- Descriptions for the products were mostly taken from [Media Markt](https://www.mediamarkt.se/) and translated into English.

 - All other text content was written by the developer.